Published October 2017, for the 2017-2018 winter season.

 NB – Superlight Skis.
 There are many different models of very light skis available nowadays, but you need to choose extremely carefully in this category, as quite a few are either difficult to ski on and/or not so strongly built (ie thinner edges, bases and sidewalls – these are the most vulnerable parts of the ski).

 Depending on materials used and quality of construction, there is definitely a limit to weight saving where both ski performance and strength drop off markedly.
-We’ve tested and rejected numerous superlight skis for one or other of the above reasons.
-This contrasts markedly with top end off piste and resort skis, which are pretty much all good ski nowadays!
+We’ve tested, rejected and/or broken numerous superlight skis for one or other of the above reasons.
+This contrasts markedly with top end off piste and resort skis, which are pretty much all good skis nowadays!

 NB Please note that all of the skis listed in the two categories above are also wide enough to enjoy a great days powder skiing whilst out ski touring in Europe (10 years ago, 90mm underfoot was considered a super specialist powder ski) – ie you don’t need superwide 100mm+ skis all of the time, but you may want to have a pair of wider skis, in order to have as much fun as possible on fresh snow days.

-With that in mind then, here are a few of the best lightweight freeride skis on the market at the moment – in order to convince yourself that you really do need a pair!
+With that in mind then, here are a few of the best lightweight wide bodied touring skis on the market at the moment – in order to convince yourself that you really do need a pair!

-Scott Superguide 105 – (3.1kg at 175cm, 135-105-124, 23m radius) New out this year, Fall Line Magazine’s Ski of the Year and our tester’s favourite too – a superb lightweight, wide bodied ski that’s also great fun around resorts.
+Scott Superguide 105 (3.1kg at 183cm, 135-105-124, 23m radius) Fall Line Magazine’s Ski of the Year last season – a superb lightweight, wide bodied ski that’s very easy to get on with and also great fun for occasional resort days.

-Black Crows Navis Freebird (3.5Kg at 179cm, 133-102-118, 19m radius) Big green powder machines – more width and rocker than the Camox, offers great deep snow performance for good standard off piste skiers.
+Black Crows Navis Freebird (3.25Kg at 179cm, 133-102-118, 19m radius) The green machines – more width and rocker than the Camox, these skis have a strong following amongst high mountain steeps aficionados.